Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 If you are performing a complex analysis in which you want to modify your transit data between solves (for example, you are testing the effects of adding an extra trip and are directly modifying the SQL database of GTFS data), you might need the transit evaluator to re-cache the schedules prior to each solve.
 Otherwise, it will not read in the changes you made to your transit schedules.
 You can override the normal caching behavior by adding a parameter called "Cache on every solve", as described [above](#CacheParameter).

-### If you forgot to run Get Network EIDs

-Note: If you forgot to run to tool *3) Get Network EIDs*, you will receive an error message when the evaluator caches saying "FAILURE: All EIDs were null in the transit schedule table.
-Please run the tool to generate EIDs".
-Just go back and run *3) Get Network EIDs*.

 ## <a name="Server"></a>Using your network dataset with ArcGIS Server